ben-kaye/europ-cf-bk/README.md

 | OSQP-BF         | Contains implementation of  traffic CBFs            | Non-linear Control         |
 | Python-CBF      | Implements Kinematic model in Python                | Non-linear Control         |
 | Simulator       | Simulink model and utilities                        | Low-level Control System   |

+A reduced repository is available here with only the most necessary files: https://github.com/ben-kaye/bk-europ OSQP may be required for some scripts.